grimme-lab/qc2-teaching/doc/scf.rst

 If you happen to have converged orbitals around, the first method would be the most suitable.
-Alternatively you can provide a model Hamiltonian, usually a tight-binding or extended Hückel Hamiltonian is used here.
+Alternatively, you can provide a model Hamiltonian, usually a tight-binding or extended Hückel Hamiltonian is used here.
-The simplest possible model Hamiltonian we have readily available is the core Hamiltonian **H**:sub:`0` = **T** + **V**.
+The simplest possible model Hamiltonian we have readily available in the core Hamiltonian **H**:sub:`0` = **T** + **V**.

 The initial density matrix **P** is obtained from the orbital coefficients by